 Philosophy, arts, literature, or psychoanalysis - any discipline about humans and the world around us, should not be locked only, exclusively within academia or clinical practice.
-They should be integrated into our lives.
+Instead, they should be integrated into our lives.
 These are the disciplines about people, so they should be accessible and made widely helpful - for people.

 Kate Bowler's words (writer and professor at Duke University) from The Washington Post article ideally describe what we aim to change and what moves and inspires us.
 She writes: